faatihrifqi/faatihrifqi.github.io/portfolio.md

 ## Machine Learning

-- **[Classification of Lung Cancer with Hyperparams Tuning](https://colab.research.google.com/drive/1emqt2jzKzkMt2HbgwpNWGjjQvquDTOWN?usp=sharing)**: Detection of lung cancer from the cell images, resulting the classification of the cell, whether normal or cancer using one of the most powerful and incredible Convolutional Neural Networks model, EfficientNet from Google.
+- **[Classification of Lung Cancer with Hyperparams Tuning](https://colab.research.google.com/drive/1emqt2jzKzkMt2HbgwpNWGjjQvquDTOWN?usp=sharing)**: (real case scenario) Detection of lung cancer from the cell images, resulting the classification of the cell, whether normal or cancer using one of the most powerful and incredible Convolutional Neural Networks model, EfficientNet from Google.
 Also, applying hyperparameter tuning for getting better accuracy.
 - **[Pascal VOC 2007](https://github.com/faatihrifqi/Pascal-VOC-2007)**: Multilabel Image Classification.
 Applying transfer learning (pretrained deep learning model) to Pascal VOC 2007 dataset.
 Final project on DIGITALENT Machine Learning training held by KOMINFO @ Telkom University
 - **[Predict House Price](https://github.com/faatihrifqi/Predict-House-Price)**: Applying regression model to predict house price based on King Country dataset.
 Middle test on DIGITALENT Machine Learning training held by KOMINFO @ Telkom University
 - **Shopee Code League 2020 - Logistics**: Identify all the orders that are considered late depending on the Service Level Agreements (SLA) with each individual Logistics Provider.